onlyjazz/flask-docs/docs/apiflows.md

 ### /flask/crf/create-event-CRF-and-insert-data
 This API creates event and CRF and inserts data.

-Example - Creates a new Medication event with CRF and inserts data.
+Example - Create a new Medication event with CRF and inserts data.

 ### /flask/crf/get-CRF-data-ids
-This API returns subject's crf data Id (unique for each CRF) for specific crf name.
+This API returns subject's CRF data ID (unique for each CRF) for specific CRF name.

 ### /flask/crf/update-CRF-data
-This API updates CRF data by crf data id.
+This API updates CRF data by CRF data ID.

 ### Example of how to extract data using client-side JS code: